-For installation tips, see Weblate Translation Memory, however this service is enabled by default.
+For installation tips, see Weblate Translation Memory, which is turned on by default.

 Translation memory scopes¶

-New in version 3.2: The different translation memory scopes are available since Weblate 3.2, prior to this release translation memory could be only loaded from file corresponding to the current imported translation memory scope.
+New in version 3.2: In earlier versions translation memory could be only loaded from a file corresponding to the current imported translation memory scope.

-The translation memory scopes are there to allow both privacy and sharing of translations, depending on the actual desired behavior.
+The translation memory scopes are there to allow both privacy and sharing of translations, to suit the desired behavior.

 Imported translation memory¶

-command.
-The memory content will be available for all users and projects.
+command makes memory content available to all users and projects.

 Per user translation memory¶

-All user translations are automatically stored in personal translation memory.
-This memory is available only for this user.
+Stores all user translations automatically in the personal translation memory of each respective user.

 Per project translation memory¶

-All translations within a project are automatically stored in a project translation memory.
-This memory is available only for this project.
+All translations within a project are automatically stored in a project translation memory only available for this project.